How config and installation works for Jupyter Notebook Extensions

 }

-This is what we find within the notebook.json file when we run jupyter nbextension enable command, but in this case is found within an arbitrarily-named file within a config folder called notebook.d.
+command, but in this case is found within an arbitrarily-named file within a config folder called notebook.d

 When we covered the config files earlier, we didn’t mention the “.d” folder, so let’s cover it now.
 At startup time, when Jupyter Notebook comes to look for the ‘notebook’ section in the sys-prefix level config, it will look for notebook.json as described earlier.
-But just before that it will look in the notebook.d folder (.d stands for ‘directory’) for any json files that might want to contribute configuration.
-These are read before so that values in the notebook.json file may overwrite the .d values and thus take precedence.
+But just before that it will look in the notebook.d

-So these file copying steps carried out during pip install jupyter_notebook explain why we don’t also need to run the jupyter nbextension install and enable commands.
+explain why we don’t also need to run the jupyter nbextension install and enable commands.